Home » Blog » Uncategorized » Do Rats Make Noise When Trapped?

 Bruxing and Chattering

-Bruxing and chattering are the grinding of teeth that most rats make.
-This is a sign of contentment, such as when an individual rat is being petted or held.
+Most rats grind their teeth bruxing and chattering.
+This is a sign of contentment, such as when an individual rat is petted or held.
 However, rats may also brux and chatter when they are stressed or anxious.

 Hissing and Growling

-Hissing and growling are aggressive rat sounds that they make when they are in territorial disputes or feeling threatened.
-These rat sounds are rare compared to other rat vocalizations, as male rats won't usually fight, and are usually accompanied by other aggressive behaviors, such as puffing up their fur or baring their teeth.
+Hissing and growling are aggressive rat sounds that they make when they are in territorial disputes or feel threatened.
+These sounds are rare compared to other rat vocalizations, as male rats won't usually fight, and they are usually accompanied by other aggressive behaviors, such as puffing up their fur or baring their teeth.

 Ultrasonic Vocalizations